CtrlK

 Workflow Clarity

 The skill covers many topics but lacks explicit multi-step workflows with validation checkpoints.
-The 'Safe Schema Evolution' section lists tips but doesn't provide a sequenced workflow.
-For destructive operations like schema changes or bulk loads, there are no validate-then-proceed feedback loops—just individual tips.
+The 'Safe Schema Evolution' section lists considerations but doesn't provide a sequenced workflow.
+The 'Insert-Heavy Workloads' section lists steps but without validation gates.
+For a schema design skill involving potentially destructive DDL operations, the absence of explicit validate-then-proceed patterns is a gap.

 2 / 3